philc/shoulda.js/README.markdown

 Shouda.js
 =========

-Shoulda.js is a micro javascript unit testing framework inspired by Ruby's Shoulda framework.
+Shoulda.js is a micro javascript unit testing framework inspired by Shoulda for Ruby.
 It gives you a tight syntax for writing terse, readable unit tests.
+It weights in at under 300 lines and makes no assumptions about your javascript environment or libraries.

 Example usage
 -------------
-Shoulda.js can make use of context blocks.
-Contexts are a way for you to group tests together into logical units, and optionally share test-case setup code.
+Shoulda.js provides a DSL for you to grouping tests into logical units called "contexts".
+Contexts can optionally share test-case setup code:

     context("super mario",
       setup(function() {